-You must meet the following requirements before HA can be configured.
+You must meet the following requirements before you configure HA.

 Devices and firmware

-- Devices in the HA cluster (primary and auxiliary) must be the same model and revision.
-For example, an XG 210 rev3 can only connect to another XG 210 rev3.
+- Devices in the HA cluster (primary and auxiliary) must be the same model and hardware revision.
+For example, an XG 210 can only connect to another XG 210.
 An XG 230 or even an SG 210 can't be used.

 - All devices must have the same number of ports or interfaces.
 This includes when any FleXi port expansion modules are installed.